Rosebery Winter Film Festival 48-Hour Challenge|

 - The Film must feature one portable property (or ‘prop’) and one line of dialogue which will be provided at the launch of the Challenge in Rosebery; at least 50% of the completed Film must by shot within the West Coast of Tasmania and at least one scene must be filmed within Rosebery or the surrounding area (which includes Montezuma Falls).

-- At least one adult member of the team must be in Rosebery at 6:00pm on Friday June 7 to receive the prompts package which will include the prop and a sheet of paper containing the essential line of dialogue.
+- At least one adult member of the team must be collect the prompts package, which will include the prop and a sheet of paper containing the essential line of dialogue, from a representative of the festival in Rosebery.

 - The duration of the completed Film must be at least three minutes (not including credits) and no more than six minutes (including credits).